grafana/grafana/docs/sources/alerting/unified-alerting/opt-in.md

 > **Note:** We recommend that you backup Grafana's database before upgrading to the next 8.2 release.
 If you are using PostgreSQL as the backend data source, then the minimum required version is 9.5.

-At startup, since [the unified alerting is enabled]({{< relref "../../administration/configuration.md">}}#unified_alerting) by default, the legacy Grafana dashboard alerting is disabled and existing dashboard alerts are migrated into a format that is compatible with the Grafana 8 alerting system.
+Since [Grafana alerting is enabled]({{< relref "../../administration/configuration.md">}}#unified_alerting) by default (and legacy dashboard alerting is disabled), existing dashboard alerts are migrated into a format that is compatible with the Grafana 8 alerting system.
 You can view these migrated rules, alongside any new alerts you create after the migration, from the Alerting page of your Grafana instance.

 > **Note:** Since the new system stores the notification log and silences on disk, we require the use of persistent disks for using Grafana 8 alerts.
 Otherwise, the silences and notification log will get lost on a restart, and you might get unwanted or duplicate notifications.